lihaoyi/macropy/readme.md

     return q%(lambda x: x * (ast%tree) + u%addition)
 ```

 This will insert the a literal representing the value of `addition` into the position of the `u%addition`, in this case `10`.
 This *also* prints 25.
+For a more detailed description of how quoting and unquoting works, and what more you can do with it, check out the documentation for [Quaasiquotes](#quasiquotes).

 Apart from using the `%u` and `%ast` unquotes to put things into the AST, good old fashioned assignment works too:

 ```python
 # macro_module.py